jian-hua-he/LeetCode/regularExpressionMatching/README.md

 p: c*a*cb.
 result: true

-If pattern is match string or pattern is '.' then substring the pattern and string.
+If pattern is match string or pattern is "." then match the previous string and pattern.

 Example: